SAP/openui5-docs/docs/Batch_Control_74142a3.md

 OData V4 allows you to group multiple operations into a single HTTP request payload, as described in the official OData V4 specification Part 1, Batch Requests \(see the link under Related Information for more details\).

+The OData V4 model sends requests in the following cases:

 -   **Implicit read requests** to retrieve data for a binding

     Example: A list binding with the absolute path `/SalesOrderList` triggers a `GET SalesOrderList` to read data.